Poisson equation on Wasserstein space and diffusion approximations for McKean-Vlasov equation: Poisson equations on Wasserstein space

 \subsection{Poisson equations with parameters}

 Now, we consider the following parameterized Poisson equation on the whole space $\mR^{d_2}\times\sP_2(\mR^{d_2})$:

-where $(x,\mu)\in\mR^{d_1}\times\sP_2(\mR^{d_1})$ are regarded as parameters, and $\sL_0$ is defined by (\ref{l0}).
-Recall that $\zeta^\mu$ is the unique invariant measure for the frozen McKean-Vlasov equation (\ref{sde1}), and $Y_t^{\mu,y,\nu}$ satisfies the associated decoupled equation (\ref{sde2}).
+where $(x,\mu)\in\mR^{d_1}\times\sP_2(\mR^{d_1})$ are parameters, and the operator $\sL_0$ is defined by (\ref{l0}).
+Recall that $\zeta^\mu$ is the unique invariant measure for the frozen McKean-Vlasov equation (\ref{sde1}).
 As in the previous subsection, we assume that $f$ satisfies the following centering condition: